Slow Cooker Vegetarian Chili

 How many chili recipes is too many?
 The answer is: that’s a trick question, because you can never have enough!
 This one today is a special treat because it is a Slow Cooker Vegetarian Chili with Sweet Potatoes.
 It also has two different kinds of beans and corn added in!
 You can top it off with your favorite toppings to customize your bowl.

 So, in case you are wondering, you definitely can’t have enough chili recipes.
 In fact last month when I was planning out which vegetarian recipes I would be sharing this month, I was kind of shocked to realize I had never shared a vegetarian chili here on Healthy Seasonal Recipes.
-How is that possible, since veggie chili is a total classic?!!
+How is that possible, since serving veggie chili and cornbread is one of our favorite dinners in the fall and winter?

 I quickly put pen to paper and started making a plan on how to make a delicious, healthy and comforting Vegetarian Chili.
 After about three and a half seconds I knew that I would be wanting to add sweet potatoes.
 I had fallen in love with sweet potato chili a while back when I made that above mentioned paleo chili.
 They slowly cook into the chili and add subtle sweetness that goes so well with the spices.